PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

 that the returned error does not contain any dot-dot-slashes.
 This means they're sanitizing this value but there's still a chance it might not be sanitized properly.
-Knowing the input and output of this unkown function we can make a guess as to what it's doing internally and exploid that.
+Knowing the input and output of this unkown function we can make a guess as to what it's doing internally and exploit that.
 In this case, a good guess is that they are replacing all instanced of `../` with nothing.
 We can test that out by submitting `....//`.
 If we're right the inner `../` will be replaced with nothing leaving a single `../` in it's place.
 Let's test that: